a12lin/hubot-slacker/README.md

 <br><br>
 ***

-*Slacker is the creation of [Annie Lin](http://www.anniellin.com), who aspires to be the human equivalent of this robot.*
+*Slacker is the creation of [a12lin](https://github.com/a12lin), who aspires to be the human equivalent of this robot.*

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=q-9kPks0IfE" target="_blank"><img src="http://img.youtube.com/vi/q-9kPks0IfE/0.jpg"
 alt="I'll Be There For You" width="240" height="180" border="5" /></a>